DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>This is one of those albums that is saved by it&#x27;s high points.
-Most of the tracks on &lt;em&gt;Moisturizer&lt;/em&gt; are some medicore pop rock tracks with some basic themes and lyrics.
+Most of the tracks on *Moisturizer* are some medicore pop rock tracks with some basic themes and lyrics.
 They&#x27;re fine, some are blander than others like &quot;Pond Song&quot;.
 Then the next track will be a SOTY contender. &quot;Mangetout&quot;, &quot;Pokemon&quot;, and &quot;U and Me at Home&quot; are far and beyond the standouts amongst the tracklist for me, and the latter being the album closer will have you leaving this album with a nothing short of a smile.
 Weird how that works out. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=IFSgIHXvckk&amp;list=RDIFSgIHXvckk&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>